top of page

 Q: Are there meetings to attend with the puppy?

 A: Yes.
 Puppy raising groups meet regularly under the direction of a leader trained by Guide Dogs for the Blind.
-These informational meetings offer a place to learn about training techniques, meet other raisers and participate in excursions with the puppy.
-We meet at least twice a month, but meet weekly with raisers who have puppies younger than 20 weeks of age.
+These informational activities offer a place to learn about training techniques, meet other raisers and participate in excursions with the puppy.
+We typically meet twice a month.
 The meetings generally last 1-2 hours depending on the activities scheduled.
 Since Guide Dogs places puppies in raiser homes throughout the Western states, the meeting times and places will vary depending on location.

 Q: Can a person be gone during the day and still raise a Guide Dog puppy?